-On May 25, 2019, the Baltimore Regional Transportation Board approved, via BRTB Resolution #19-22, its Title VI Program.
-An annual report was presented on May 25, 2021 via BRTB Resolution #21-26.
+On May 25, 2019, the Baltimore Regional Transportation Board approved, via BRTB Resolution #19-22, its Title VI Program, followed with an annual report.
 Documentation of the program details how the BRTB meets the requirements of the aforementioned authorities-in particular the requirements set forth in FTA Circular C4702.1-in the MPO planning process for the Baltimore region.
 Recent updates include:

-- Over the past year, no Title VI complaints have been filed. - Staff continue to work to increase knowledge and understanding of Title VI, environmental justice, and equity through an internal equity working group to share information, discuss emerging issues, and collaborate on ways in which we can apply an equity lens to the work of the BMC and BRTB.
-Staff also participate in a national MPO Equity Working Group. - For the DBE program, staff have reviewed past participation and established the goal of 26.2 percent for FY 2023.
-The mailing list of DBE firms is also being updated so that qualified firms can receive RFP notices. - Management, in conjunction with the staff Equity Working Group, developed an RFP for a review of equity best practices and action steps staff and the BRTB can take to address equity.
-The BRTB will also do a study on Fees, Fares, and Fines and equity in the region.
+- Over the past year, no Title VI complaints have been filed. - Staff continue to work to increase knowledge and understanding of Title VI, environmental justice, and equity through an internal equity working group to share information, discuss emerging issues, and collaborate on ways in which we can apply an equity lens to the work of the BMC and BRTB. - Staff also participate in a national MPO Equity Working Group. - In the FY 2023 UPWP, the BRTB approved a task to fund an Equity Scan which is close to wrapping up. - For the DBE program, the BRTB has reviewed past participation and adopted the goal of 26.2 percent for FY 2024.
+The mailing list of DBE firms is also being updated so that qualified firms can receive RFP notices. - Another FY 2023 UPWP task is a study on Fees, Fares, and Fines and equity in the region.
+This RFP is being released in July 2023.